-- 1. Find that the environmental impacts of the project were considered in the Addendum to the DSP Program EIR adopted on October 22, 2013 (Resolution No. 617-13) for amendments to the DSP; Adopt a Resolution Recommending Approval of the Official Plan Lines of Mathilda Avenue between El Camino Real and Washington Avenue; and Recommend that City Council Approve the Resolution and Introduce an Ordinance to Amend SMC Section 19.06.050 to incorporate the revised Official Plan Lines, and direct that the Plan Line map be filed with the County Recorder's Office - 2.
-Do not approve the Resolution to Recommend Adoption of the Official Plan Lines of Mathilda
+1. Find that the environmental impacts of the project were considered in the Addendum to the DSP Program EIR adopted on October 22, 2013 (Resolution No. 617-13) for amendments to the DSP;

+Adopt the Official Plan Lines of Mathilda Avenue between El Camino Real and Washington Avenue; and introduce an Ordinance to amend SMC Section 19.06.050 to incorporate the revised Official Plan Lines, and direct that the Plan Line map be filed with the County Recorder's Office.

-Avenue between El Camino Real and Washington Avenue, and provide direction to staff for next steps.
+2. Do not adopt the Official Plan Lines of Mathilda Avenue between El Camino Real and Washington Avenue, and provide direction to staff for next steps.